 We’ve done a little tally up of all the average prices for the most commonly bought parrots online.
 Here you can see which birds are financially suited to you.

 If you consider adopting a parrot you need to be aware that they may not warm to you as quickly as a baby parrot.
-They may be older and frailer, like humans they may be set in their ways about humans not being friendly if they have previously had a bad experience with an owner.
-Some may have been neglected or abused so you must act with caution and extra care to ensure they feel safe and you don’t cause stress to your parrot.
-If this does occur you bird may experience feather plucking, think of it as them getting anxious and biting their nails like a human would, we have devised a special blog post dedicated to how to look after birds with feather plucking.
+They may be older and frailer, like humans, they may be set in their ways about humans not being friendly if they have previously had a bad experience with an owner.
+Some may have been neglected or abused, so you must act with caution and extra care to ensure they feel safe and don’t cause stress to your parrot.
+If this does occur your bird may experience feather plucking, think of it as them getting anxious and biting their nails like a human would, we have devised a special blog post dedicated to how to look after birds with feather plucking.

+You will need to find an avian specialist.
 A check up for your parrot may range from £50 to £100 dependant on the vet practise’s rates and the type of parrot you own.
 A bigger bird may need more specialist avian care.
 Bear in mind if this is your first check-up it may cost more as they will need to do a full check of everything.
 Microchipping is one of the cheapest options available to your bird and would be highly recommended, this is very quick and can be done as part of a check up.

 If your bird requires their blood to be taken for examination this could cost up to £70, X-rays for £100+.
 An anaesthetic may be required for small things like beak and nail trimming, this could be anything upwards of £20.
-This is of course all very dependant on where you live in the UK and the Vet’s own rate’s.
+This is of course all very dependant on where you live in the UK and the vet’s own rate’s.